Discover more from Foundation Father

 Should you learn from others with more experience than you?
 Absolutely.

-But if you listen to the “expert” class, they think this knowledge is only found in a single cathedral, and only the chosen few can gain access.
+But if you listen to the “expert” class, they think this knowledge is only found in a single cathedral, bestowed by an ordained priesthood from which only the chosen few can gain access.

 Don’t believe them.

-You can even give your kids a good education in under 2 hours per day.
+You can give your kids a good education in under 2 hours per day.